Wisdom and ancient charm abound in the cloister garden of old. It somehow recaptures a bit of the lost garden of Eden.

 First, draw your beds out with a spade or a bit of string.
 Ensure all the plants you grow stay within reach: mark out small beds.
 If ever you’re lucky to have a wall to a side, grow nasturtiums or sweet peas along a lattice attached to the wall.
 Here and there, plant some hollyhocks and sunflowers at the foot of which you’ll grow wallflowers and gaillardia.
 Don’t forget to plant red currant, black currant and raspberry bushes, too.

 Between rows of vegetables, sow Italian everlasting and forget-me-nots.
 Plant a square of herbs and spices with mint, common vervain, sage, savory and garden angelica.
 You can also try to grow absinthe, a beautiful hardy plant, but it grows quite tall so you’ll have to give it space.
-Favor ancient heirloom vegetables: tetragon, pattypan squash, chard…
+Favor ancient heirloom vegetables: tetragonia, pattypan squash, chard…

 An essential goal of the cloister garden is to induce introspection.
 In a corner, facing a growing bed, you can place a bench to sit down on and relax.
-A stone bench is ideal, but wood benches such as are found in parks are also nice.
+A stone bench is ideal, but wood benches such as those found in parks are also nice.

 Landscapers that are keen on creating the feeling of olden times offer zinc watering cans and basins that are leak-proof.
 If original vintage pieces can’t be found, replicas are often available and also look very nice.